 - 3.113 The NEC system is applicable only to proposed residential development adjacent to transport or mixed transport and industrial noise sources.
 The impact of industrial noise will have to be individually assessed, because both the noise and people's response to it can be so variable.
-Assessment will generally be based on appropriate guidance, such as British Standard 4142 1990 'Method for Rating Industrial Noise Affecting Mixed Residential and Industrial Areas', and will involve a comparison of the measured or predicted noise level (in L{Aeq.1}) against the existing background noise level.
+Assessment will generally be based on appropriate guidance, such as British Standard 4142 1990 'Method for Rating Industrial Noise Affecting Mixed Residential and Industrial Areas', and will involve a comparison of the measured or predicted noise level (in LARD) against the existing background noise level.
 The difference in levels will not be expected to be greater that 5-10 dB(A) but in any event should not exceed the levels identified for mixed sources in the above table.
-Non-residential noise cannot be assessed by applying the NEC principle.
+Non-residential noise sensitive developments are variable in their character and layout, so that the impact of noise cannot be assessed by applying the NEC principle.
 Specific guidance is published for hospitals and schools, and developers should refer to these sources instead. - 3.114 Other forms of pollution can also impair people's quality of life and damage the environment.
 Responsibility for controlling pollution at source lies with the Environment Agency, the Council in its environmental health capacity, or other agencies.
 As local planning authority, the Council will reinforce these specific controls by seeking to limit the damaging effects of pollution on people and the environment through the location and design of potentially polluting development.